 Nomad Residence Permit Malta

 The Nomad Residence Permit Malta Compared to the Malta Residency by Investment Program

-Malta offers two principal residency routes for foreign nationals: the Nomad Residence Permit and the Malta Residency by Investment Program.
-Though both enable you to live in Malta, they serve different purposes.
+Malta offers two principal residency routes for foreign nationals: the Nomad Residence Permit and the Malta Permanent Residence Programme (MPRP).

+Nomad Residence Permit Malta